open/close all folders

 - Tomboy and Girly Girl: Nena and her.

-- Too Dumb to Live: After her brother is killed by Nena, Setsuna notice her wounds and offer to take her to safety.
-Wang Liu Mei decline the offer and elected to leave on her own.
-Wait a minute, you're turning down an offer for protection from the best Gundam pilot in the world?
-Then you escape in a puny unarmed shuttle, while still injured, when you already knew you've been pursued by Nena in a Gundam, you know the one that attacked you last episode?!
+- Too Dumb to Live: After her brother is killed by Nena, Setsuna notices her wounds and offers to take her to safety.
+Wang Liu Mei declines the offer and elects to leave on her own.
+Yes, she turns down an offer of protection from the best Gundam pilot in the world and escapes into a puny unarmed shuttle, while still injured, when she already knows she's been pursued by Nena in a Gundam; the same one that attacked her last episode.
 Counting down to space debris...

 - Unlimited Wardrobe: She always come up with new outfits.